Our Team

 Director

-Sally Lehrman, An internationally recognized expert and speaker on building a more trustworthy press, Sally was named one of MediaShift’s Top 20 Digital Innovators (2018) for her work founding and leading The Trust Project.
+Sally Lehrman, an internationally recognized expert and speaker on building a more trustworthy press, Sally was named one of MediaShift’s Top 20 Digital Innovators (2018) for her work founding and leading The Trust Project.
 Previously an award-winning reporter on medicine and science, her honors include a Peabody Award, duPont-Columbia and the John S. Knight Fellowship, with bylines in Scientific American, Nature, Health, and the public radio documentary series, The DNA Files, distributed by NPR, among others.
-Her co-edited volume, “Reporting Inequality: Tools and Methods for Covering Race and Ethnicity,” was published in 2019; an earlier book, “News in a New America,” argues for an inclusive U.S. news media.
+She co-edited “Reporting Inequality: Tools and Methods for Covering Race and Ethnicity”; an earlier book, “News in a New America,” argues for an inclusive U.S. news media.
 She is affiliated with the UC-Santa Cruz Center for Science and Justice as Science and Justice Professor.

 Our Advisors